 Washington Department of Fish and Wildlife (WDFW) will inform the TMT when they establish chum salmon spawning is complete at the Ives/Pierce Island area; this usually occurs in late December but will not extend past December 31.
-Following the completion of spawning, the operation is shifted to provide a minimum tailwater elevation (to be determined by the TMT).
-In most years an elevation between 11.3 and 11.7 is adequate.
+Following the completion of spawning, the operation is shifted to provide a minimum tailwater elevation (as coordinated with TMT).
+In most years an elevation between 11.3 and 11.7 feet is adequate.
 Redds established at higher elevations may not be fully protected.
 The end of the chum protection operation is coordinated with the TMT after it is determined that completion of emergence and egress has occurred or if the volume of flow augmentation required to maintain the protection level jeopardizes spring refill objectives.
+The chum protection level decision will be revisited at least monthly through the TMT process to assure it is consistent with the need to provide spring flows for listed Columbia and Snake River stocks.

 The protection operation typically ends between mid-March and April 10.
-In some years emergence and egress may not be complete by April 10 and TMT may be asked to extend the tailwater protection elevation through emergency and egress.
+In some years emergence and egress may not be complete by April 10 and TMT may be asked to extend the tailwater protection elevation through emergence and egress.
 TMT will then discuss the impacts of TDG associated with spill and/or operation of the corner collector for fish passage at Bonneville Dam and its potential for negatively affecting fry in the gravel.
-However, typically spring flow augmentation volumes generally provide sufficient flows to sufficiently maintain the protection elevations.
-Bonneville starts its spring spill around April 10, but a delay in the start of spill may be needed.
-The chum protection level decision will be revisited at least monthly through the TMT process to assure it is consistent with the need to provide spring flows for listed Columbia and Snake River stocks.
+Typically, spring flow augmentation volumes provide sufficient flows to maintain the protection elevations.
+Bonneville Dam starts its spring spill on April 10, but a delay in the start of spill or an increased tailwater elevation may be needed to protect emerging chum and chinook salmon from the effects of TDG.